Eagle Roofing Products’ Commitment to Environmental Responsibility

 Eagle Roofing Products stands at the forefront of sustainability in offering our customers product transparency.
 Our Health Product Declaration (HPD) is available on the HPD Public Repository

 Investing in Green Building Programs

 - Title 24 California Energy Code: Eagle offers an expansive selection of concrete roof tiles that meet Title 24 requirements, providing extraordinarily high reflectance, as well as high emissivity, allowing the tile to emit infrared energy.
-These products are notated with the Title 24 logo in both the Eagle California Standard and Designer Select brochures.

 - Cool Roof Rated: Eagle produces a large selection of Cool Roof Rated concrete roof tiles rated by the Cool Roof Rating Council (CRRC), at no additional cost.
 Cool Roof Rated products are identified with CRRC logo in all Eagle regional product brochures.

 For more information on which products qualify, contact your local Eagle Account Representative.